 - 21.1 All eligible employees may enroll in either a single, two-person, or family plan after meeting the eligibility criteria stated in our plan documents.
 The coverage and type of policy shall be as approved by the Selectmen.
-Employees who work less than 35 hours per week are eligible to purchase, at their expense, single, two-person or multi-person coverage, as appropriate to his/her family status, for hospitalization and medical insurance through the Town's group policy. - 21.2 The Town's contribution toward a health insurance plan will be no more than 85% of the total premium cost for the HMO option offered by the Town.
+Employees who work less than 35 hours per week are eligible to purchase, at their expense, single, two-person or multi-person coverage, as appropriate to his/her family status, for hospitalization and medical insurance through the Town's group policy. - 21.2 Status quo on health insurance until July 1, 2014.
+The Town will have the option of changing to whatever health insurance plan(s) the school district has on July 1, 2014, without any further negotiation with the Union.
+As of July 1, 2014, whether the Town changes health insurance plans or not, the amount of the Town's contribution toward a health insurance plan will be no more than 85% of the total premium cost for the HMO option offered by the Town.
 If an employee elects a different plan option that is more expensive than 85% of the total premium cost for the HMO option, the employee will be solely responsible for paying the difference.
-If an employee elects a different plan option that is less expensive than 85% of the total premium cost for the HMO option, the Town will pay no more than 100% of the total premium cost for the less expensive plan option. - 21.3 The Employees contribution toward their Health Insurance is to be paid by the employee through an authorized payroll deduction. - 21.4 Nothing herein shall limit the right of the Employer to make any and all changes that it deems necessary, in its sole discretion, so that the health insurance it provides pursuant to this Agreement complies with the Affordable Care Act and is not subject to any related fees, fines, taxes or penalties, including, but not limited to "Cadillac" taxes (a.k.a. the excise tax on high cost Employer-sponsored health coverage).
+If an employee elects a different plan option that is less expensive than 85% of the total premium cost for the HMO option, the Town will pay no more than 100% of the total premium cost for the less expensive plan option.

+- 21.3 The Employees contribution toward their Health Insurance is to be paid by the employee through an authorized payroll deduction. - 21.4 Nothing herein shall limit the right of the Employer to make any and all changes that it deems necessary, in its sole discretion, so that the health insurance it provides pursuant to this Agreement complies with the Affordable Care Act and is not subject to any related fees, fines, taxes or penalties, including, but not limited to "Cadillac" taxes (a.k.a. the excise tax on high cost Employer-sponsored health coverage).
 This will include, but not necessarily be limited to, the right of the Employer, in its sole discretion, to adopt and offer a health insurance plan that is not subject to any such fees, fines, taxes or penalties.
-Additionally, if the Employee chooses a health insurance plan that is subject to any such fees, fines, taxes or penalties, including, but not limited to "Cadillac" taxes, the Employee will be solely responsible for paying all such fees, fines, taxes or penalties, including, but not limited to "Cadillac" taxes.
+Additionally, if the Employee chooses a health insurance plan that is subject to any such fees, fines, taxes, the Employee will be solely responsible for paying all such fees, fines, taxes or penalties, including, but not limited to "Cadillac" taxes.
 The Employer's right to make changes to its health insurance offerings under this provision will extend beyond the term of this Agreement and will not be considered a violation of the doctrine of status quo.